codingisartt/codingisartt/README.md

 # Tubanur Balci
-### Hello, I'm TubanurBalci, I graduated from the department of electrical and electronics engineering.
-I am trying to improve myself in the software industry.
-I coded image processing with python at the time, now I'm coding in java.
+### Hello, I'm TubanurBalci.
+Since graduating, I have been absolutely thrilled to develop my skills in Java SpringBoot and have found it to be an incredibly fascinating area of interest!
+I have also had the fantastic opportunity to work with a wide variety of other cutting-edge technologies, which has significantly broadened my experience and knowledge.
+While I am primarily focused on developing my expertise in Java SpringBoot, I am also eagerly open to exploring other exciting technologies.
+As part of my professional development, I am currently preparing for the highly anticipated Java17 OCP exam, which is one of my top goals!

 ## Connect with me